| The language we use in

 each of her classmates.
 She can esteem her fellow students as

+individuals, and feel great freedom to be herself--where she is.
 You and I should reflect often on God’s distinctive for us,

 and what it means for the life he has called us to live.